NZAU

-Google Sunsetting Universal Analytics: What this means for your website
+Google sunsetting Universal Analytics: what this means for your website

-The end of Universal Analytics (UA): a timeline
+The end of Universal Analytics: a timeline

 Why was Universal Analytics phased out?

-UA simply wasn’t built for the mobile device-focused, privacy-conscious world of 2024.
-GA4, however, has been developed with this new zeitgeist in mind.
+UA simply wasn't built for the mobile device-focused, privacy-conscious world of 2024.

 How does the Universal Analytics sunset affect me?